saniyasarower/saniyasarower/README.md

 @saniyasarower
 - interested in all things *data science*!
 Python, SQL, R...
+- taking Intro to Computer Science at Hunter College
+- AP Computer Science A student
 - currently learning Javascript and CSS
 - looking to collaborate/be mentored on creating a recommender system concerning anything pop music or literature-related
 - also looking to shadow or be a research professor for anyone researching DS